16 Best Day Trips from Ljubljana, Slovenia

 Since the train to Trieste (Trst in Slovene) is far too long, your only real option for public transportation is by bus.

-The most convenient options for day trippers are the daily 7:10 and 7:50 departures taking just over an hour and a half.
+There are several daily buses from Ljubljana to Trieste.
+The most convenient options for day trippers are the daily 7:10 and 7:50 departures, taking just over an hour and a half.
 Returning from Trieste, the last fast bus departs at 17:45.
 Verify departure times here.

 Kranj

 Backdropped by the Kamnik–Savinja Alps, Kranj is something straight out of a fairytale.
-Smack-dab between Ljubljana to the southeast and Bled to the northwest, many travellers pass by Kranj, but only a few drop in.
+Smack-dab between Ljubljana to the southeast and Bled to the northwest, many travelers pass by Kranj, but only a few drop in.
 Here’s your opportunity to see this incredibly alluring Slovenian city with little distraction.

 Kranj

-On the square itself stands a few of Kranj’s most recognizable landmarks including St. Kancijan Church (Cerkev Sv.
+On the square itself stands a few of Kranj’s most recognizable landmarks, including St. Kancijan Church (Cerkev Sv.
 Kancijana) and Town Hall (Mestna hiša).
-Art fans should pop their heads into the Town Hall (€2.30) to gaze upon the sculpture, archeology and ethnography exhibits.
+Art fans should pop their heads into the Town Hall to gaze upon the sculpture, archeology, and ethnography exhibits.

 Before you leave Glavni trg, if you can, don’t miss the Tunnels of Kranj.
-These abandoned underground passages have lurked below the surface of old town since before the Second World War.
+These abandoned underground passages have lurked below the surface of the old town since before the Second World War.
 The longest tunnel, a 1.3-kilometre air raid shelter built under Old Town by German occupiers, is the most interesting of the bunch.

-Tours of the tunnels, at time of writing, depart on Tuesdays and Fridays at 17.00 and on Saturdays and Sundays at 10.00.
+Tours of the tunnels, at the time of writing, depart on Tuesdays and Fridays at 17.00 and on Saturdays and Sundays at 10.00.

 Buses from Ljubljana to Kranj depart about every 15 minutes from 5:15 am onward.
 The journey usually takes less than 40 minutes.

-Trains depart a little less frequently, but travel slightly faster than buses.
+Trains depart a little less frequently but travel slightly faster than buses.

 Kamnik

-Coming from Ljubljana, less than an hour down the road, sleepy little Kamnik may not surprise or shock you.
+Coming from beautiful Ljubljana, less than an hour down the road, sleepy little Kamnik may not surprise or shock you.
 It’s not as if beautiful medieval old towns are a rarity in Slovenia.
 Somehow, Kamnik is special, though.
 Perhaps not only for the town itself but for what lies beyond.

 Kamnik